atonizzo/sharpemu/docs/manual.md

 `I 0x00`
 ## i
 Same syntax as the 'i' command but the breakpoint is removed once it is hit the first time.
+# TODO
+A short list of the things that need some work:
+* Better handling of the LCD.
+Currently there is garbage that is printed out when computations are performed.
+* Remove flakiness of the keyboard
+* IO routines, to be able to store the content of memory.
+This is timing dependent and thus will have to use the cycle counter.
+* Implement the dialog box that changes the value of registers